Nozbe/NoOffice.org/_book/pyramid.md

 ## Tradition is overrated

-When people start working together as a team or a business, they initially have no clue how to coordinate things.
-They figure out everything as they go, usually by blindly copying other businesses around them.
-Other businesses have offices?
+When people start working together as a team or a company, they initially have no clue how to coordinate things.
+They figure out everything as they go, usually by copying other businesses.
+They have offices?
 OK, let's get an office ourselves.
-They have many meetings with fancy names like "all-hands", "status", "kick-off", "wrap-up"... let's just do the same.
+They have many meetings with fancy names like "all-hands", "status", "wrap-up"… let's just do the same.
 It must work, right?
 And then many of these business practices become a tradition.
 And that's the problem:

 > People tend to value "tradition" too much.
 They say that because *they've been doing it this way for a long time, so it must be good*.
 But is it really?

 Maybe it was good then.
-But is it good now?
 Why not revisit the tradition and check again?

 When I started hiring people, I was completely clueless about running a company so I was looking up to other businesses, too.
 However, as from the very beginning I wanted to be free from a physical office, which eventually put me on a path of questioning every other "traditional business practice" there is.
 And I quickly realized most of them need to be turned completely upside down!

 ## Traditional teamwork starts with meetings

 As we discussed in Chapter 7, traditionally people are used do doing lots of meetings in order to get anything done together.
-That's why many offices have an "open floor plan", because this just makes meeting easier.
-You can just gather people around in a spur of a moment and talk things through.
-Effective, right?

 And in between the official project meetings and the unofficial impromptu chats, people try to squeeze in the time to do the actual work.
 Which often results in late evenings, overtime work and frustration of not being able to get any meaningful work done during the regular office hours.
 This is not effective.
 This should be the the other way round.

 ## Let's put the actual work first

-As explained in the chapter 4, at Nozbe we value focused work most.
+As explained in the chapter 4, at Nozbe we value focus work most.
 After all, we hired people to our team to do the actual work, not to just be there for meetings and chats.
-This is why we protect our time and our team members' time to give them space to do the actual work they were supposed to do.
+This is why I protect my team members' time and give them space to do the actual work they were supposed to do.

-You should spend most of our time doing focused work.
+You should spend most of your time doing focused work.
 This is your level 1 work.
 At this level you communicate through the work that you do.

-Depending on your role in the company, you should have time to write, to draw, to outline, to mind map, to do research... and then you write it all up in documents, project or tasks so that others can see your work and help you get it done.
+Depending on your role in the company, you should have time to write, to draw, to outline, to mind map, to do research… and then you write it all up in documents, project or tasks so that others can see your work and help you get it done.
 Because once you've done your chunk of focused work, it's time for level 2.

 ## Let's give and get feedback